 Serial and ISP Breadboard Adapter

-Plug your FTDI serial adapter (not included) into the serial port header, and attach the USB port to your computer.
+Plug your FTDI serial adapter into the serial port header, and attach the USB port to your computer.
 You should see the power LED light up.

-(If you have an ISP programmer, you can use the ISP header instead and download your binary directly using avrdude)
+If you have an ISP programmer, you can use the ISP header instead.
+Attach the ISP cable as shown:

 First, locate the pins marked X1 and X2.
 Place the 16MHz crystal with one leg in X1 and one in X2 (orientation does not matter).
 Place the crystal on the column closest to the Serial ISP Adapter (usually marked 'c' on the breadboard).
 You should have two more columns free on the breadboard, usually marked 'a' and 'b'.

 The pin left of X1 is marked GND.
 Place one 22pF capacitor between X1 and the GND pin in the column closest to the crystal (usually marked 'b').
 The second 22pF capacitor goes between X2 and the GND pin in the outer column (usually marked 'a').

 To program using the Arduino IDE, attach a USB mini-b cable to the FTDI adapter and to your computer.

 NOTE: If you are using the FTDI adapter for the first time, have a look at the FTDI Instructions here.
 The instructions are meant for the Akafugu FTDI adapter, but should be usuable if you have another type of FTDI adapter as well.

 NOTE: If you do not yet have the Arduino IDE installed, or need instructions, have a look at ourArduino installation and usage guide: